-Commercial property management can be a lucrative industry, but, as with all business ventures, it is not without risks.
-To mitigate these risks, it is important to take advantage of all the tools available to you, whenever possible.
+All areas of commercial property management can be exposed to risk.
+To mitigate these risks, it is important to take advantage of all the tools available to you whenever possible.

 When looking to invest in a commercial property with an existing tenant base, you not only have to be concerned about the quality of the property, but also that of the current tenants.